 Status and species overview

-A primarily carnivorous marsupial, the Northern quoll is the smallest of the four Australian quoll species.
+The Northern quoll, a primarily carnivorous marsupial, is the smallest of the four Australian quoll species.
 Primarily nocturnal, they inhabit a diverse range of woodlands, beaches and creek lines in northern Australia and do not have highly specific habitat requirements.
 However their range has contracted significantly since the arrival of Europeans, with the species remaining in isolated populations across the northern part of the continent.

 Unusually, male Northern quolls die after mating and rarely live for more than a year leaving the females alone to raise their young.
 Females too, often die after breeding with only thirty percent surviving to reproduce in a second year.
 Female quolls may live for two or three years and only produce one or two litters in a lifetime.

 Northern quolls have been recorded locally in the following areas